NHQ/dsp-interface/README.md

 * Also note: current settings are preserved after refreshing the browser*

+**API**

+*interface.line*

-line[0] and line[1] return values 0,...,11 inclusive to correspond with either cranking it past ten, or for 12 octaves for each of the 12 note classes in the western scale.
+* line[0] and line[1] return values [0,11] inclusive to correspond with either cranking it past ten, or for 12 octaves for each of the 12 note classes in the western scale.
 Why 12 octaves?
 You can't hear 7 hertz, but you can feel it!

-line[2] returns range [-12, 12] inclusive
+* line[2] returns range [-12, 12] inclusive

-lines 3-9 return values 0-9.9 at intervals of 0.1.
+* lines 3-9 return values 0-9.9 at intervals of 0.1.

+*interface.exp*

-ui.exp channels all return values 0-3, meant to be used to define the exponent for the their corresponding channels values. exp[0] and exp[1] are always zero.
+* ui.exp channels all return values 0-3, meant to be used to define the exponent for the their corresponding channels values. exp[0] and exp[1] are always zero.

     npm install dsp-interface